Code-Sutra-Hub/CodeSutraHubDocumentation/docs/index.md

-## Welcome to Code Sutra Hub
-Welcome to **CodeSutraHub** — the fusion point for smart tool development, intelligent workflow automation, API-driven solutions, and AI-powered engineering.

-## 🚀 About CodeSutraHub
-CodeSutraHub is dedicated to accelerating digital innovation by building smart tools, automating complex workflows, and integrating AI and APIs for seamless software pipelines.
-Inspired by the Sanskrit word sutra—the thread of logic—we unite foundational clarity with cutting-edge technology, empowering developers and product teams to build, scale, and automate at the next level.
+## Codi Flow Systems

+Welcome to **CodiFlowSystems**, where we specialize in creating intelligent, tailor-made solutions currently for the Animation, VFX, and IT industries.
+We are your dedicated partner in tool development, pipeline automation, and software tool-dev API, transforming complex challenges into seamless, elegant workflows.
+By blending creative problem-solving with deep technical expertise, we build the systems and integrations you need to innovate faster and achieve operational excellence.

 ## 🌟 Our Mission
 To develop smart, future-ready tools by:
-- Automating every stage of the workflow lifecycle
+- Empower creative and technical teams by delivering tailor-made tools and intelligent workflow automation.
-- Leveraging software APIs for scalable solutions
+- Leveraging software APIs for scalable solutions / tool development
-- Integrating artificial intelligence into mission-critical pipelines
-- Delivering practical frameworks that boost productivity and innovation
+- Solve unique challenges with elegant, scalable, and reliable technology solutions.
+- Enhance productivity in Animation, VFX, and IT industries through cutting-edge automation.
+- Lead with creativity and technical excellence to transform complex processes into simple, impactful workflows.

 ## 💡 What We Do
-- **Tool Development**: Building reusable tools and frameworks for smarter engineering workflows
+- **Tool Development**: Building reusable tools and frameworks for smarter workflows
 - **Automated Workflows**: Designing and deploying automated processes to eliminate repetitive tasks
-- **API Integrations**: Connecting software products and services for end-to-end solutions
+- **Software tool-dev using APIs**: Connecting software products and services for end-to-end solutions
-- **AI in Pipelines and workdlows**: Embedding AI models and automation into scalable software pipelines
+- **Creative + Technical Problem-Solving**: Blending ingenuity with technical depth to tackle unique challanges-no two client needs are ever handled the same.
 - **Productivity & Management**: Streamlining product development and management with technology-driven strategies

+## 📣 Tagline
+**Custom Tools .
+Smarter Pipeliens .
+Scalable Systems** **Tools .
+Coding .
+Automation**

 ---